podofo/podofo/README.md

 ## No warranty

 PoDoFo may or may not work for your needs and comes with absolutely no warranty.
 Serious bugs, including security flaws, may be fixed at arbitrary timeframes, or not fixed at all.
+Priority of implementing new features and bug fixing are decided according to the interests and personal preferences of the maintainers.

 ## Contributions